 Why Doing Nothing Is One of the Most Important Things I Do

-Some days, the best thing I do is nothing at all.
+Some days now, the best thing I do is nothing at all.

 Not in a lazy way.
-Not scrolling, not zoning out in front of a screen.
+Not scrolling.
+Not zoning out in front of a screen.
 I mean actually doing nothing.
 Stepping outside, standing in the yard, sitting on the steps, and just being there.
 No goal.
 No productivity.
 No reason other than it feels right.

 It’s strange how uncomfortable that makes people.